XhugrevolutionX/DungeonCrawler/README.md

 Summoner - Summon Tiny kamikaze and reposition between each summon.
 Will also reposition if it takes a hit

-NewMage - Same as mage but with FSM and a flee mechanic when it takes damage
+NewMage - Same as mage but with FSM and a Teleport mechanic when it takes damage

 Friendly Summoner - A summoner that spawns additional characters for you (a bug that I had...
 I thought it was funny)

+SummonerCeption - DO NOT USE !!!!!